SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 1. Make a new text file, name it whatever you want, and change its extension to `.bat`.
 	-  You can also open it in a text editor such as Notepad and use `save as → Batch file` to do the same thing.
 2. Open the file in a text editor program, such as Notepad.
-3. Type `start [install path]/Petrichor.exe]`, followed by command usage as shown above.
+3. Type `start {install path}/Petrichor.exe]`, followed by command usage as shown above.
 4. Save the batch file.

 Once you've done these steps, you can run the `.bat` file by double clicking it.